Fulmer, Goodum help Tigers top Twins 4-1, stop 5-game skid

 Martinez hit a sacrifice fly in the first, but Eddie Rosario had an RBI single in the bottom half, the first of his three hits.

+"Our approach was decent but he made pitches when he had to," Twins manager Paul Molitor said.
+"The couple of leadoff hits we had that were turned into the double plays ... it's a little bit deflating."

-Goodrum homered for a 3-1 lead in the fourth following a single by Martinez, and JaCoby Jones added an RBI single in the ninth off Ryan Pressly.
+Goodrum homered for a 3-1 lead in the fourth following a single by Martinez.

+"Unfortunately I threw one pitch in the wrong spot at the wrong time," Gibson said.
+"It's frustrating when we get beat by one swing."

 TRAINER'S ROOM

-Tigers: LHP Matthew Boyd, who left Tuesday's game with a left oblique spasm, was feeling good and expected to get out and move around pregame, according to manager Ron Gardenhire.
+Tigers: LHP Matthew Boyd, who left Tuesday's game with a left oblique spasm, was feeling good and expected to get out and move around pregame, Gardenhire said.

-Twins: Manager Paul Molitor said 3B Miguel Sano (left hamstring strain) was going to play first base for Triple-A Rochester before potentially returning to the Twins. ...
+Twins: Molitor said 3B Miguel Sano (left hamstring strain) was to play first base for Triple-A Rochester on Wednesday before potentially returning to the Twins. ...
 RHP Michael Pineda is to throw 15 pitches off a mound for the first time Wednesday since having Tommy John surgery last July 18.

 UP NEXT